 *Spice: I use 5-10 peppercorns, 2-3 dried red chilies, Mexican oregano OR bay leaves, garlic, and peppercorns

 I start with putting the spices I want into the bottom of the jars I will use.

 Next, I slice the onions thinly and pile them in.
 I try to pack them tightly.
-In a small sauce pan I heat up equal parts water and vinegar with equal parts sugar and salt.
-When it begins to simmer I pour it over the onions leaving about a half inch to an inch head space.
+In a small saucepan, I heat up equal parts water and vinegar with equal parts sugar and salt.
+When it begins to simmer I pour it over the onions leaving about a half inch to an inch headspace.
 I put tops on the jars and leave them on the counter to cool.
-For pickling you can use the metal lids or plastic lids.
+For pickling, you can use the metal lids or plastic lids.
 Once cooled I put them in the fridge.
-They get better with time but will produce this awesome pink color within an hour or two.
+They get better with time and will produce this awesome pink color within an hour or two.
 I pile these beautiful pickled onions on sandwiches, salads, meats, or even cheese platters.